iwantmyname/blog/_posts/2014-07-18-watch-out-for-this-domain-name-certificate-scam.md

 <!-- /excerpt -->

 If you come across anyone trying to sell you a fraudulent certificate like this (or [this](https://www.icann.org/sites/default/files/assets/fraud-example-700x917-2-16jul14-zh.png)), please steer clear.
-And if you're ever have a question about the authenticity of anything domain related, [we're always here to help](https://iwantmyname.com/support).
+And if you ever have a question about the authenticity of anything domain related, [we're always here to help](https://iwantmyname.com/support).